ssenmosip/mosip-temp-documentation/Getting-Started.md

 II.
 Change `spec->template->spec->containers->image` from `docker-registry.mosip.io:5000/kernel-auditmanager-service` to `<Your Docker Registry>/kernel-auditmanager-service` <br/>
 III.
 Change `spec->template->spec->imagePullSecrets->name` from `pvt-reg-cred` to `<Your docker registry credentials secret>` <br/>
 IV.
 Change `active_profile_env` to whichever profile you want to activate and `spring_config_label_env` to the branch from which you want to pick up the configuration<br/>
-V. Save the file and Run `kubeclt apply -f kernel-auditmanager-service-deployment-and-service.yml` <br/>
+V. Save the file and Run `kubectl apply -f kernel-auditmanager-service-deployment-and-service.yml` <br/>

 After above process is completed, you can run `kubectl get services` command to see the status of all the MOSIP Services.